GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

    `com.google.guava:guava:26.0-jre`.
 The Maven coordinates are used to pull the library's jar from Maven Central.
-For each pair of group ID and artifact ID (hereafter referenced as "Maven ID"), the user's build system (for example Maven or Gradle) will make a final selection of only one version to put on the classpath.
-The different build systems use different rules for which version to select.
+For each pair of group ID and artifact ID (hereafter referenced as "Maven ID"), the user's build system (for example Maven or Gradle) selects exactly one version to put on the classpath.
+Different build systems use different rules for selecting from multiple versions.
-2. The fully-qualified class names of the classes in library A. These classes will generally share a Java package (the package as defined in `package` statements, for example `package com.google.common.collect`).
-The classpath, which is formed from Maven artifacts and possibly non-Maven sources, will be searched for each fully-qualified class name at runtime.
-In order to simplify the discussion, we will only talk about the Java package, assuming that the classes of the library will be located in that package or subpackages.
+2. The fully-qualified class names of the classes in library A. These classes generally share a Java package (the package as defined in `package` statements, for example `package com.google.common.collect`).
+The classpath, which is formed from Maven artifacts and possibly non-Maven sources, is searched for each fully-qualified class name at runtime.
+In order to simplify the discussion, we only talk about the Java package, assuming that the classes of the library are located in that package or subpackages.

 When breaking changes are introduced to library A between major version 1 and major version 2, a choice needs to be made: to rename or not rename?
 This